adamgreenwell/listenup/readme.txt

 **Audio Concatenation**: When downloading audio content that has been chunked, the plugin automatically concatenates all audio files into a single WAV file, ensuring compatibility across all platforms and devices.

 **No FFmpeg Dependency**: Unlike many audio plugins, ListenUp doesn't require FFmpeg, making it perfect for shared hosting environments, managed WordPress hosts, or any situation where FFmpeg is not available or restricted.

+**Leech Protection**: Audio files are served through a secure PHP proxy with nonce-based authentication, preventing unauthorized direct access and hotlinking.
+All audio is delivered via WordPress AJAX endpoints with proper HTTP range request support for smooth seeking.
+This server-agnostic solution works on Apache, Nginx, IIS, and any PHP-capable server without requiring special server configuration.

 = Perfect For =